Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Conclusion

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Huan-ang Gao} is a first-year PhD student at the Department of Computer Science and Technology and the Institute for AI Industry Research at Tsinghua University.
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Huan-ang Gao} is a second-year PhD student at the Department of Computer Science and Technology and the Institute for AI Industry Research at Tsinghua University.
 He earned his bachelor's degree in engineering from the same department at Tsinghua University in 2024.
 His research focuses on developing generative simulation methods for evaluating and training embodied AI policies. \end{IEEEbiography}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Yixin Zhu} is an Assistant Professor and the Assistant Dean at the Institute for Artificial Intelligence, Peking University.
-He received a Ph.D. degree from UCLA in 2018, advised by Prof. Song-Chun Zhu.
-His research builds interactive AI by integrating high-level common sense (functionality, affordance, physics, causality, intent) with raw sensory inputs (pixels and haptic signals) to enable richer representation and cognitive reasoning on objects, scenes, shapes, numbers, and agents. \end{IEEEbiography}
+-3\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Yixin Zhu} received the Ph.D. degree in statistics from the University of California, Los Angeles (UCLA), in 2018.
+He is currently an Assistant Professor with Peking University, Beijing, China, jointly appointed in the School of Psychological and Cognitive Sciences and the Institute for Artificial Intelligence.
+His research interests include cognitive reasoning, embodied intelligence, computer vision, human-centric AI, and BCI, with a particular emphasis on integrating commonsense knowledge with multimodal perception to build interactive intelligent systems.
+He has published in Science, Nature Machine Intelligence, Nature Human Behaviour, Science Robotics, and Science Advances, among others. \end{IEEEbiography}

--3\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Hao Zhao} received the B.E. degree and the Ph.D. degree both from the EE department of Tsinghua University, Beijing, China.
+-2.5\baselineskip plus -1fil \begin{IEEEbiography}[{\raisebox{2.2\baselineskip}{ }}]{Hao Zhao} received the B.E. degree and the Ph.D. degree both from the EE department of Tsinghua University, Beijing, China.
 He is currently an Assistant Professor with the Institute for AI Industry Research (AIR), Tsinghua University.
 He was a research scientist at Intel Labs China and a joint postdoc affiliated to Peking University.
 His research interests cover various computer vision topics related to robotics, especially 3D scene understanding.
-Photograph not available at the time of publication. \end{IEEEbiography}
+His work has been recognized with the Best Student Paper Award at CVPR 2026 and the Best Paper Award at 3DV 2024, finalist selections at ICRA 2026 and RSS 2026, and a runner-up award at CICAI 2023. \end{IEEEbiography}